BlogMoving to Colombia

 Technology and software development

-It's the highest demand sector, period.
+It is the sector with the highest demand, period.
 A full-stack developer with 3 years of experience can earn between $3,000 and $6,000 USD per month working for Latin American companies, and between $5,000 and $10,000 USD for North American companies.
 The most sought-after profiles: React, Node.js, Python, DevOps, and mobile developers (iOS/Android).
-Medellín already has a serious tech ecosystem — Ruta N, the Laureles cluster, companies in Parque Empresarial Sierralta — but most tech jobs are now available remotely.
+Medellín already has a serious tech ecosystem — Ruta N, the Laureles cluster, the companies in Parque Empresarial Sierralta — but most tech jobs are now available remotely.

 Digital marketing and content

-Community managers, SEO specialists, content creators, Meta and Google Ads managers — all these roles have been 100% remote for years.
-The demand for Spanish-language content is huge, especially for the Latin American and US markets.
-If you can write well and understand how social media works strategically (not just posting pretty pictures), there's work.
+Community managers, SEO specialists, content creators, ad managers for Meta and Google Ads — all these roles have been 100% remote for years.
+The demand for content in Spanish is huge, especially for the Latin American and U.S. markets.
+If you know how to write well and understand how social media works strategically (not just posting pretty photos), there is work.
 Salaries range from $800 to $2,500 USD for mid-level roles.

 Customer service and bilingual support

 This is probably the most accessible entry point into the remote world.
-If you have B2 English or higher, there are tons of customer success jobs, first-level technical support, and customer service for startups and tech companies.
-The salaries aren't the highest ($600-$1,500 USD), but it's a proven way to get your first remote experience on your CV.
+If you have B2 English or higher, there are many jobs in customer success, first-tier technical support, and customer service for startups and tech companies.
+The salaries aren't the highest ($600-$1,500 USD), but it is a proven way to get your first remote experience on your CV.
 That opens doors.
 Don't dismiss it just because it sounds basic.

-Design is one of the most freelance-friendly fields that exist.
-UX/UI designers with Figma experience can earn very well on international projects.
-Video editors and motion designers also have high demand — digital content production has exploded.
-The key here is your portfolio: without visual evidence of your work, it's very hard to stand out.
+Design is one of the most freelance-friendly fields that exists.
+UX/UI designers with experience in Figma can earn very well on international projects.
+Video editors and motion designers are also in high demand — digital content production has exploded.
+The key here is the portfolio: without visual evidence of your work, it is very difficult to stand out.
 But with a good portfolio on Behance or your own website, the market size is global.

 Comparativa de salarios trabajo remoto vs presencial en Colombia

-Remote work vs in-person: the real salary difference in Colombia
+Remote vs. in-office work: the real salary difference in Colombia

-Here you have to be honest because there's a lot of myth.
+We have to be honest here because there are many myths.
 Not all remote jobs pay in dollars.
 Not everyone who works remotely earns $5,000 a month.
 The reality depends a lot on whether you work for a Colombian company remotely, or for a foreign company.

-Colombian company, remote work: the salary is in pesos, similar to in-person (or just slightly better due to transportation savings).
+Colombian company, remote work: the salary is in pesos, similar to in-office (or just a little better due to transportation savings).
 It can be between $2,500,000 and $7,000,000 COP depending on the role.
 It's not a bad option if you value stability, benefits, and don't want to deal with international contracts.
-International company, remote work: this is where the real difference becomes serious.
+International company, remote work: this is where the difference becomes serious.
 A mid-level developer can earn $4,000-$7,000 USD per month.
 A bilingual marketing specialist, $1,500-$3,000 USD.
-The "multiplier" effect of the dollar against the peso makes these salaries very attractive in Colombia.
+The "multiplier" of the dollar against the peso makes these salaries very attractive in Colombia.

-Heads up: working for a foreign company as an independent contractor comes with your own tax responsibilities.
-You have to file income tax, manage currency inflows correctly, and possibly register as a self-employed individual.
+Note: working for a foreign company as an independent contractor implies your own tax responsibilities.
+You have to file income tax, manage foreign currency inflows correctly, and possibly register as an individual with economic activity.
 It's not as complicated as it sounds, but you do have to do it right.

 🇨🇴 Looking for remote work in Colombia?

-On Colombia Move you can filter jobs by remote modality, without paying commission, and with listings from local and international companies.
-Technology, marketing, customer service, design and more.
+On Colombia Move you can filter jobs by remote modality, without paying a commission, and with listings from local and international companies.
+Technology, marketing, customer service, design, and more.

 How to build a profile that actually works for remote work

-The most common mistake I see in Colombian candidates applying for remote work is sending the same resume they would use for an in-person position in Bogotá.
+The most common mistake I see in Colombian candidates for remote work is sending the same resume they would use for an in-office position in Bogotá.
 For international remote work, the rules of the game are different.

-First, your CV needs to be in English if you're applying to foreign companies.
-Not English translated with Google, but English that sounds natural and professional.
-Second, explicitly highlight your experience working autonomously or remotely — even if it's in small freelance projects.
-Third, include a personalized cover letter for each application.
+First, the CV must be in English if you are applying to foreign companies.
+Not English translated by Google, but English that sounds natural and professional.
+Second, explicitly highlight your experience working autonomously or remotely — even if it's on small freelance projects.
+Third, include a personalized cover letter for every application.
 I know, it sounds exhausting.
-But a company hiring remotely receives hundreds of applications and standing out matters.
+But a company that hires remotely receives hundreds of applications and standing out matters.

-If you're still developing your profile, there are some skills with short learning curves and high demand: project management with tools like Notion or Asana, CRM management (especially HubSpot or Salesforce), basic data analysis with Excel/Google Sheets, and ecommerce management on Shopify or WooCommerce.
+If you are still developing your profile, there are some skills with a short learning curve and high demand: project management with tools like Notion or Asana, CRM management (especially HubSpot or Salesforce), basic data analysis with Excel/Google Sheets, and ecommerce administration on Shopify or WooCommerce.
 None of these require a university degree.
 Many have free online certifications.
-And all have real demand in the remote market.
+And all of them have real demand in the remote market.

-Where to find remote work: platforms that actually work
+Where to look for remote work: platforms that actually work

-There are dozens of platforms, but not all have the same quality level or real employers.
-These are the ones I'd recommend based on your profile:
+There are dozens of platforms, but not all have the same level of quality or real employers.
+These are the ones I would recommend depending on your profile:

-For tech profiles: LinkedIn (mandatory), Turing.com, Torre.ai (Latin American platform with good traction), and Toptal if you have solid experience.
+For tech profiles: LinkedIn (mandatory), Turing.com, Torre.ai (a Latin American platform with good traction), and Toptal if you have solid experience.
 Turing and Torre have specific filters for LATAM talent and pay well in dollars.

-For marketing, design and content: Workana (lots of Spanish-speaking freelance), Upwork (the largest global marketplace but very competitive), and Fiverr if you already have a well-defined service.
-For marketing in companies, LinkedIn is still king.
+For marketing, design, and content: Workana (lots of Spanish-speaking freelancers), Upwork (the largest global market but very competitive), and Fiverr if you already have a very defined service.
+For marketing in companies, LinkedIn remains king.

-For customer service and bilingual support roles: Remote.com, Indeed (filtering by "remote"), and specifically Facebook groups of companies hiring in Colombia — though you have to watch out for scams there.
+For customer service and bilingual support roles: Remote.com, Indeed (filtering by "remote"), and specifically Facebook groups for companies hiring in Colombia — although you have to be careful with scams there.

-And for jobs in Colombian companies that offer remote or hybrid work, a more recent option is Colombia Move, where you can find positions in technology, design, marketing and customer service from companies specifically looking for Colombian talent — without paying anything to apply.
+And for jobs in Colombian companies that offer remote or hybrid models, a more recent option is Colombia Move, where you can find positions in technology, design, marketing, and customer service from companies specifically looking for Colombian talent — without paying anything to apply.

-This is a point that generates a lot of confusion.
-If you work as a freelancer for a foreign company and they pay you in dollars, you have to formally enter those currencies into the Colombian financial system.
-It's not illegal to charge in dollars — on the contrary, it's completely allowed — but there is a process.
+This is a point that causes a lot of confusion.
+If you work as an independent contractor for a foreign company and they pay you in dollars, you have to formally bring those foreign currencies into the Colombian financial system.
+It is not illegal to charge in dollars — on the contrary, it is fully permitted — but there is a process.

-The most used options by Colombian remote workers: Wise (formerly TransferWise) to receive in a European account and convert to pesos with competitive rates, Payoneer to receive dollars and make withdrawals at ATMs or local transfers, and accounts at Bancolombia or Davivienda in dollars to receive direct international transfers (SWIFT).
+The options most used by Colombian remote workers: Wise (formerly TransferWise) to receive in a European account and convert to pesos at a competitive rate, Payoneer to receive dollars and make withdrawals at ATMs or local transfers, and Bancolombia or Davivienda accounts in dollars to receive direct international transfers (SWIFT).
 Each one has different costs — compare before choosing.

-You'll also need to invoice or issue some payment document.
-Most Colombian freelancers working for foreign companies use PDF invoices — not DIAN electronic invoices — for the client.
-But you do need to declare that income to the DIAN at the end of the year as a natural person.
-If you're earning more than $5,000 USD per year remotely, consider talking to an accountant who understands international remote work.
+You will also need to invoice or issue some type of payment document.
+Most Colombian independent contractors who work for foreign companies use PDF invoices — without them being electronic DIAN invoices — for the client.
+But you must declare that income to the DIAN at the end of the year as a natural person.
+If you are earning more than $5,000 USD per year remotely, consider talking to an accountant who understands international remote work.

 💼

-Are you a designer or developer/?
-Explore the categories of Web Development y Design on Colombia Move — local and international jobs, no intermediaries and free.
+Are you a designer or developer?
+Explore the categories of Web Development y Design on Colombia Move — local and international jobs, without intermediaries and for free.

 How to stand out in remote work interviews

 Remote work interviews are different from in-person ones.
-The recruiter can't fully read your body language, and their first impression comes from audio and video.
-Invest in a good microphone — it doesn't have to cost much, but the difference between clear sound and one with echo is huge.
-Front lighting (a window behind your computer ruins the image).
-Neutral background or a space that looks organized.
+The recruiter cannot fully read your body language, and their first impression comes from audio and video.
+Invest in a good microphone — it doesn't have to cost much, but the difference between clear sound and one with an echo is huge.
+Frontal lighting (a window behind the computer destroys the image).
+A neutral background or a space that looks tidy.

-In the interview, prepare to talk about how you organize yourself working alone, how you handle asynchronous communication, and what tools you use.
-These questions are almost universal in remote interviews and most candidates don't prepare for them.
-If you have experience with Slack, Notion, Jira or any digital teamwork tool, mention it explicitly.
+In the interview, be prepared to talk about how you organize yourself while working alone, how you handle asynchronous communication, and what tools you use.
+These questions are almost universal in remote interviews and most candidates do not prepare for them.
+If you have experience with Slack, Notion, Jira, or any digital team-work tool, mention it explicitly.

 Community also matters for remote work

-Remote work can be lonely, especially at the beginning.
-One thing many don't anticipate is that contacts and support networks matter as much or more than in in-person work — they're just built differently.
+Working remotely can be lonely, especially at the beginning.
+One thing many don't anticipate is that contacts and a support network matter as much or more than in in-person work — they are just built differently.

-Coworking spaces in Medellín (Selina, WeWork, Atom House) and Bogotá (Atom, WeWork, La Manzana) are more than a desk — they're community.
-Going two or three times a week, even if it's not required, keeps you connected to the working world and generates the informal connections that usually open doors.
+Coworking spaces in Medellín (Selina, WeWork, Atom House) and Bogotá (Atom, WeWork, La Manzana) are more than just a desk — they are a community.
+Going two or three times a week, even if it's not mandatory, keeps you connected to the working world and generates the informal connections that usually open doors.
 Many people get their second or third remote job through someone they met at a coworking space.

-Online there are also active communities of Colombian remote professionals on LinkedIn and Discord.
-Don't ignore them — there are job offers posted there before any platform.
+Online, there are also active communities of Colombian remote professionals on LinkedIn and Discord.
+Don't ignore them — there are job offers posted there before they appear on any platform.

 Frequently asked questions about remote work in Colombia